lindhor/geoportal-server-catalog-wiki/Configure-Hierarchical-Search-Facet.md

     ``
   * Save the updates.

-* Open geoportal to verify the facet is in the search panel.
+* Open geoportal to verify the facet is working in the search panel.

 ## Manage/update the hierarchy field

 In some cases, there might be situation that the metadata itself does not contain all the hierarchy information, or the hierarchy information need to be updated after the metadata has been harvested, geoportal make it possible to dynamically manage the value of hierarchy field.